 The Spa at Miura Hotel

-The spa is very modern and has the same futuristic look you can see from the outside.
-The spa area has two sections: a water area with a large hot tub and a sauna area with herb bath, salt bath, steam room, sanarium, Finnish sauna, ice rain and snow room.
+The spa is equally impressive, offering two main sections: a water zone with a large hot tub, and a sauna zone featuring herb baths, salt rooms, steam rooms, a sanarium, Finnish sauna, ice rain, and even a snow room.

 3 comments